containers/buildah/docs/buildah-from.md

   **ostree:**_image_[**@**_/absolute/repo/path_]
   An image in local OSTree repository.  _/absolute/repo/path_ defaults to _/ostree/repo_.

+### DEPENDENCIES

+Buildah resolves the path to the registry to pull from by using the /etc/containers/registries.conf file, registries.conf(5).
+If the `buildah from` command fails with an "image not known" error, first verify that the registries.conf file is installed and configured appropriately.

 ## RETURN VALUE
 The container ID of the container that was created.
 On error, 1 is returned and errno is returned.